 The Digital Commons is located on the first floor of the Martin Luther King Jr. Memorial Library.
-While it houses more than 70 computers, the Digital Commons is not just a computer lab: It offers computers loaded with software like the Adobe Creative Suite; access to tools like an Espresso book machine; and enhanced meeting rooms and gathering spaces aimed at encouraging creation and innovation.
+While it houses more than 70 public access computers, the Digital Commons is not just a computer lab: it offers four computers loaded with software like the Adobe Creative Suite, access to tools like an Espresso Book Machine, and enhanced meeting rooms and gathering spaces aimed at encouraging creation and innovation.

 You can use the Digital Commons to: